mozilla/ichnaea/docs/api/search.rst

     The `key` is the BSSID of the WiFi network.
 So for example a valid key would look similar to `01:23:45:67:89:ab`.

+age
+    The number of milliseconds since this network was last detected.

 frequency
     The frequency in MHz of the channel over which the client is communicating with the access point.